Arkansas Hunting Law: A Comprehensive Guide

 • Preserve all evidence — don’t alter equipment or areas

-• Read citation carefully – note all deadlines and requirements
+• Read the citation carefully — note every deadline

 Critical Deadlines